 Update: Well, I jarred some chicken stock and used some for chicken soup.
 The stock has a stronger flavor than the chicken broth I am used to.
 It might take some getting used to, but it’s still good.
 Many prefer this flavor.
 The portion I stored in a jar in the refrigerator separated and a layer of fat formed on the top as it cooled.
 This layer will keep bacteria from getting in and keep the stock fresh for longer.

 I used it in everything!
-Almost any recipe that called for water, I replaced some of the liquid with this immune boosting chicken broth.
+Almost any recipe that called for water or broth, I replaced some or all of the liquid with this immune boosting chicken broth.
 It was thick, but once heated was a liquid again.
 My recipes have never been so flavorful and full of nutrition!